 Products like Urnex Descaling Solution or Full Circle Descaling Powder will do the job nicely, but you can also use a mix of white vinegar and water.

 Press the On/Off and Auto Start buttons simultaneously to start the descaling program.
-Once it’s finished, don’t forget to perform a couple of brew cycles with clean water to rinse the machine.
+Once it’s finished, don’t forget to perform a couple of brew cycles with clean water to rinse the machine

-Smeg Retro Coffee Maker Specifications
+SMEG Retro Coffee Maker Specifications

 SMEG Retro Coffee Maker | |